nbeaver/why-linux-is-better/readme.rst

 because it would have slowed transmission speeds prohibitively.
-Encodings with different bit patterns for uppercase and lowercase had been proposed as early as 1959, [#Bemer_1959]_ but is was not widely implemented.
+Encodings with different bit patterns for uppercase and lowercase had been proposed as early as 1959, [#Bemer_1959]_ though they were not widely implemented.
-The IBM 7030 "Stretch" supercomputer used an 8-bit encoding that included interleaved uppercase and lowercase alphabets, and it was used at Los Alamos in 1961.
+For example, the IBM 7030 "Stretch" supercomputer used an 8-bit encoding that included interleaved uppercase and lowercase alphabets, and it was used at Los Alamos in 1961.
 [#Stretch_supercomputer]_